TheShonuff/My-Eleventy-Blog/content/who/index.md

 ![XKCD Comic](https://imgs.xkcd.com/comics/duty_calls.png)

 I grew tired of the constant arguments, so I left the space.
-I looked for something the was the farthest thing from the Internet and the constant arguments that came with the space.
+I looked for something that was the farthest thing from the Internet.
+Instead of being inspired and I was burnout and beatup by the constant arugments that came with being an online presence.

 ![throw computer](https://media.giphy.com/media/ghutdpgRkhkxq/giphy.gif)